Bats in the garden

 - Pale flowers are also more easily seen when light is poor at dusk

-- Single flowers are more attractive to insects than double.
-Double have a more confusing shape, and some are sterile.
+- Single flowers are more attractive to insects than double " Flora pleno" varieties.
+Double flowers have a more confusing shape, and many lack nectar.

 - Those that are native wild flowers or closely related but not double are most useful.